opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 #### The Bonds

 21     In May 2007, Ram opened an account with UBS AG (“UBS”), in his and Mrs Ram’s names, for purposes of making investments (“Ram’s UBS account”).
 Navin managed the investment of the moneys in Ram’s UBS account and invested Ram’s monies in bonds (“the Bonds”).
 The Bonds were paid for in part using loans from UBS.
 The actual amount invested for Ram was in dispute.
-Navin claimed that the Bonds were a joint investment by Ram and him, in “about equal shares”.[\[note: 24\]](#Ftn_24) The Bonds were held in an account held by La Brasserie Corporation Ltd (“La Brasserie”), an entity controlled by Navin and Mrs Navin.[\[note: 25\]](#Ftn_25) Ram asserted that his bonds should have been held by an entity called Mandalay Global Assets Ltd (“Mandalay”) instead.[\[note: 26\]](#Ftn_26) Mandalay was company incorporated in The Bahamas and was owned and managed by UBS Trustees.
-Initially, the beneficial owners were Ram and Mrs Ram.[\[note: 27\]](#Ftn_27) In February 2013, Mrs Navin was added as the third beneficial owner.[\[note: 28\]](#Ftn_28)
+Navin claimed that the Bonds were a joint investment by Ram and him, in “about equal shares”.[^24] The Bonds were held in an account held by La Brasserie Corporation Ltd (“La Brasserie”), an entity controlled by Navin and Mrs Navin.[^25] Ram asserted that his bonds should have been held by an entity called Mandalay Global Assets Ltd (“Mandalay”) instead.[^26] Mandalay was company incorporated in The Bahamas and was owned and managed by UBS Trustees.
+Initially, the beneficial owners were Ram and Mrs Ram.[^27] In February 2013, Mrs Navin was added as the third beneficial owner.[^28]

 #### Further allotments of shares in Evergreen